-The classic front with its arched windows and floor-to-ceiling glass facade for the first story gave a majestic impression.
+The Classic style front with its arched windows and floor-to-ceiling glass facade for the first story gave a majestic impression.

 After vaudeville declined, the Empress' management started a resident stock company in 1952.
 The company eventually proved unsuccessful, although in some seasons the playhouse made money.
 The end of its second stock season in April 1953 showed an unusually high profit.
 Although the playhouse had lost $35,000 the year before because of improvements and remodeling, it was able to pay this back and then some.

-A typical season for the Empress would be one with 27 plays, Owned by the Ansell Brothers, the legitimate theater managed the profitable second season by cutting corners and upping the admission from $2 to $2.50.
-The brothers also reduced the average fee for a visiting star from $6,500 to $1,800 – which ultimately may have caused their downfall.
+A typical season for the Empress Theatre would be one with 27 plays, Owned by the Ansell Brothers, the legitimate theater managed the profitable second season by cutting corners and upping the admission from $2 to $2.50.
+The brothers also reduced the average fee for a visiting star from $6,500 to $1,800 - which ultimately may have caused their downfall.

 At the end of the 1953 season, the play that brought in the most box office receipts was “Claudia”, earning $18,500, followed by “Tobacco Road”.
 “Theatre”, starring Kay Francis, brought in the least amount of money - $6,500.
 That season television stars such as June Lockhart and Jackie Kelk played there.

 The Ansells had big plans for their next season and wanted to introduce musicals to their repertoire.

-However, after four seasons, Joseph and Louis Ansell had to close the doors of the Empress for the last time on live theater.
-The Empress had lost $200,000 during the last two seasons.
-The Ansells claimed it was hard for St. Louis to support legitimate theater — but not so.
+However, after four seasons, Joseph and Louis Ansell had to close the doors of the Empress Theatre for the last time on live theatre.
+The Empress Theatre had lost $200,000 during the last two seasons.
+The Ansells claimed it was hard for St. Louis to support legitimate theatre – but not so.
 The Muny and the American were thriving at this time.
-Critics attributated the theater’s failure to the inability to attract big name stars.
+Critics attributated the theatre’s failure to the inability to attract big name stars.

-The theater installed a large screen and went to motion pictures and thrived until the mid 60’s running first and second-run movies.
+The theatre installed a large screen and went to motion pictures and thrived until the mid-1960’s running first and second-run movies.

-The Empress is one theater many St. Louisans remember, although it was closed in 1956.
-It became a Theatre & Television School and was demolished in the late 60’s.
+The Empress Theatre is one theatre many St. Louisans remember, although it was closed in 1956.
+It became a Theatre & Television School and was demolished in the late-1960’s.